 Learn more about our role as a licensed manager here.

 Our company structure

 In preparation for becoming a licensed MIS manager, on 1 April 2015 we split Forest Enterprises into two companies to completely separate the MIS Scheme management activities from our other business activities.

 Forest Enterprises Limited (FEL) remains the manager of our clients’ investments and is now focused exclusively on this management responsibility (and is the licensed manager).
 Its parent company Forest Enterprises Growth Limited (FEG) undertakes all other activities, including the forestry and harvesting services for FEL.
 From an investor perspective, we are still Forest Enterprises.

 Forest Enterprises has always seen its role as ‘standing in the shoes of the investor’.
 Our investor-focused business philosophy is reinforced in the restructure because the separate governance structure of FEL (the MIS Scheme manager) creates an additional level of scrutiny ensuring the philosophy is being applied.

 Learn more about the Forest Enterprises restructure.

 Bert Hughes and Graeme Tindall started the process by becoming shareholders and Directors in 2012 (followed by Gordon Wong in 2015).
-They are now the major shareholders and assume key leadership roles at Forest Enterprises, as Steve Wilton retires from his executive responsibilities as Managing Director.
+They are now the major shareholders and assume key leadership roles at Forest Enterprises, following former Managing Director Steve Wilton’s retirement in 2018.
 Bert is Chief Executive Officer as well as Forestry Director, and Graeme is Managed Investments Director with an expanded remit.

 On 1 April 2016, Forest Estate Manager Malte Coulmann became Forest Enterprises’ youngest shareholder.